Illinois DMV locations to change hours beginning next week

-If you’re planning to visit a DMV location in Illinois, in all likelihood the hours will be changing starting next week.
+Most DMV locations in Illinois will be operating under an updated schedule beginning Monday, with changes made after data analysis of customer trends, according to the office of Secretary of State Alexi Giannoulias.

-According to Secretary of State Alexi Giannoulias’ office, hours at most DMV locations throughout the state will shift up by a half hour, with locations opening at 7:30 a.m. instead of 8 a.m. during the week.
+Beginning next week, DMV locations will begin their operating hours a half hour earlier, with doors opening at 7:30 a.m. instead of 8 a.m.

-Closing times will also be moved up by a half hour to 5 p.m., according to officials.
+Those locations will also close a half hour earlier at 5 p.m., Giannoulias' office announced.

 “Since Day One, our priority has been to provide the best possible DMV experience and service to our customers,” Giannoulias said.
 “We listened to feedback and analyzed the data to determine when our customers need us most.
 As a result, we’re adjusting our hours to align our operations with their busy schedules so they can conveniently access services without disrupting their routine.”